tacticalmelonfarmer/callable/README.md

 # Callable
+This tiny library is header-only and template-only, therefore it **cannot** be pre-compiled into a static/shared library.

 Any object, pointer or member function `x` that can be called like a function with `operator()` can be represented by a `callable`.
 Things that are callable comapatible:
  - function pointers: addresses of free functions or static member functions